shellytalis/policy-model-tutorial/textAssets.md

 * 5 - enter_answer^^ - describes the content of the placeholder of the input

-* 6 - show_transcript^ - describes the content of the button
+* 6 - show_transcript - describes the content of the button

-* 7 - hide_transcript^ - describes the content of the button
+* 7 - hide_transcript - describes the content of the button

-* 8 - question^ - describes the content in the transcript
+* 8 - question - describes the content in the transcript

-* 9 - your_answer^ - describes the content in the transcript
+* 9 - your_answer - describes the content in the transcript

 * 10 - revisit - describes the content of the button